 Study Guide Units

 The final type of unit I want to touch on is geared towards older students or students that enjoy writing.
-A study guide is a series of questions that are designed to help the student think through various aspects of the book.
+A study guide is a series of questions that help the student think through various aspects of the book.
 It helps direct their thinking in specific ways and to think deeper, more thoroughly about the topics.

 Finding A Book